Event: Rising to the Global Challenge of Ocean Plastic Pollution

 Ocean plastic pollution has reached a crisis level, threatening the world’s marine ecosystems, major industries such as fishing and tourism, food security, and ultimately human health.
 Every day, the equivalent of an entire cargo ship of plastic makes its way into the world’s oceans — roughly 11 million tons annually.
 Fortunately, with the passage of the Save Our Seas Act 2.0 and new programs and partnerships, USAID and the U.S. Government are ramping up efforts to address the ocean plastics crisis internationally.

-In honor of World Oceans Day, please join us for a virtual program bringing together policy makers, leading experts, and local problem solvers to discuss ways to ensure that the growing international efforts to combat the ocean plastic pollution crisis are effective and beneficial.
+In honor of World Oceans Day June 8, 2021, USAID and Ocean Conservancy hosted a virtual program bringing together policy makers, leading experts, and local problem solvers to discuss ways to ensure that the growing international efforts to combat the ocean plastic pollution crisis are effective and beneficial.

 - Karl Fickenscher, Acting Assistant Administrator, Bureau for Development, Democracy, and Innovation, USAID